 Jenni Toivoniemi is a screenwriter and a director from Helsinki.
 Jenni Toivoniemi’s first film as a director, The Date has been selected to several major festivals and it won the Jury Award in the International Short Film Competition in Sundance Film Festival and Special Mention from the Youth Jury in Berlinale 2013.
 Jenni Toivoniemi did her BA in literature and theatre studies at Helsinki University and is now finishing her MA in screenwriting and directing in ELO Film School Helsinki.
 She has studied screenwriting in international workshops including Script & Pitch and Berlinale Talent Campus Script Station.
 Her first feature as writer, Korso, together with Kirsikka Saari premiered in 2014 at Edinburgh International Film Festival.
 Currently she is working with several feature scripts and a new short film.

 Kirsikka Saari is a screenwriter and a director based in Helsinki.
 She was Oscar nominated for the short film Do I Have to Take Care of Everything?.
-She has written scripts for feature films Stupid Young Heart (dir.
-Selma Vilhunen), Korso (with Jenni Toivoniemi, dir.
+She has written a script for a feature film Stupid Young Heart (dir.
+Selma Vilhunen), which won the Crystal Bear in the Berlinale 2019.
+Her works include also Korso (with Jenni Toivoniemi, dir.
 Akseli Tuomivaara), and a miniseries Paradise (dir.
-Reetta Aalto) for YLE, which was chosen to Prix Europa.
-She wrote and directed a short film After the Reunion, which was selected e.g. to the Palm Springs Shortfest and the Karlovy Vary International Film Festival in 2017.
+Reetta Aalto) for YLE.
+She wrote and directed short films After the Reunion and Super Comfort, which have been screened e.g. in Karlovy Vary, Palm Springs and Aspen Shortsfest.
 Her first play Depression Comedy premiered in the National Theatre in 2017.
 She has graduated from Helsinki University and ELO Film School Helsinki / Aalto University School of Arts, Design and Architecture.